 It is not the first Switch controller with a D-pad.
 Last year, the Japanese gaming company Hori brought the D-pad Joy-Con controller onto the market.
 This is a product officially licensed by Nintendo, which is also available in the Netherlands.

-Shenzhen Jieruihong Electronics Co., Ltd. has already introduced several Nintendo Switch controllers under the brand name Vigrand.
-These are cheap controllers, which are mostly sold via online shopping sites such as Alibaba and AliExpress.
+Shenzhen Jieruihong Electronics Co., Ltd. has already introduced several Nintendo Switch controllers under the brand name Vigeland.
+These cheap controllers are mostly sold via online shopping sites such as Alibaba and AliExpress.
 The chances are that you will soon be able to buy this Nintendo Switch controller on those sites.